-My journey to Borneo was a pilgrimage into the heart of destruction.
-It was the darkest place I could imagine, because the Dayak people of Muara Tae were watching their ancestral forest disappear to illegal bulldozing and had been unable to stop it.
+I went on a pilgrimage to the heart of destruction.
+Before I went there, it seemed the darkest place I could imagine, because the Dayak people of Muara Tae were watching their ancestral forest disappear to illegal bulldozing and had been unable to stop it.
 While I was there, I agreed to help them crowd-fund an ancient vow ceremony on behalf of the forest, which the elders said was their last real hope.

 With the help of collaborators around the globe, their ceremony was carried out in 2014.
 Since its conclusion, I’ve reflected on the process, and here I share three spiritual lessons that I learned from the tribe, which I hope will be as useful to you as they are to me.